JN3AZ/Good-README-Generator/README-template.md

 ## Installation- Required software or tools needed
-list any or all software and tools you would need to install to proporly build the product.
+list any or all software and tools you would need to install to properly build the project.

 ## usage
 This section is great for clarifying anything you may have missed in the description.
 It usually will provide ready-to-use samples of code to help people get started right away.